NREL/EnergyPlus/design/FY2016/NFP-AFNPolygonalWindows.md

 ## E-mail and  Conference Call Conclusions ##

-NA
+E-mail communication between Mike and Gu

+>On 11/10/2016 2:43 PM
+>Thanks for the explanation.
+Sounds good.

+>Mike

+>On 11/10/2016 1:41 PM, Lixing Gu wrote:
+> Mike:
+>
+> Thanks for your comments.
+The formulas for effective height and width are from the ProcessSurfaceVertices function of the SurfaceGeometry module.
+The main purpose is used to calculate convection coefficients.
+Since the effective height and width are available, the AirflowNetwork model just uses them.
+However, the effective height and width do not provide the same area.
+I would like to replace the values using the proposed method.
+Physically, both values do not have physical sense.
+>
+> Therefore, the reported values will not be used in the proposed approach.
+The purpose is that if a rectangular is cut into two triangular through a diagonal line.
+The effective area from the same two triangulars based on the proposed approach is the same as a rectangular.
+>
+> Thanks.
+>
+> Gu
+>
+> -----Original Message-----
+> From: Michael J Witte [mailto:mjwitte@gard.com]
+> Sent: Thursday, November 10, 2016 2:10 PM
+> To: Lixing Gu <gu@fsec.ucf.edu>
+> Subject: Re: [energyplusdevteam] NFP to allow polygonal windows using AirflowNetwork
+>
+> Gu:
+>
+> Sorry - I don't think I provided any comments on this yet.
+>
+> Where do the formulas for effective height and width come from?
+In the I/O description you talk about long and short axes rather than specific vertices.
+I realize this is just the NFP stage, but I'm wondering how you will do that.
+And could you use the same height and width values that are already calculated which are reported in the surface details report?
+>
+> Mike
+>

+Github communication between Jason, Edwin, and Gu

+1.
+jasondegraw  4 days ago   National Renewable Energy Laboratory member

+Is there another way to input the aspect ratio?
+Wouldn't this limit models to a single non-rectangular window aspect ratio?

+Myoldmopar  3 days ago   National Renewable Energy Laboratory member

+@lgu1234 I like the effort here to possibly reuse a previous field.
+But I don't like the idea of applying a plan-aspect-ratio to an elevation-aspect-ratio.
+If you want to leave this as a choice field, I'd like this:
+•Field 1: Input Type ◦Option 1: Hardwired Aspect Ratio ◦Option 2: Height-based Autocalculated Aspect Ratio ◦Option 3: Parent surface-based adopted aspect ratio

+Where the user can enter a fixed aspect ratio, or one will be created with the same height as the polygonal window, or the parent surface's aspect ratio is used.
+I don't know how valid option 3 is, but it certainly has to be a better assumption that just using the building's plan-view aspect ratio across the board.

+lgu1234  40 minutes ago   National Renewable Energy Laboratory member

+@Myoldmopar I like your suggestion to have 3 options.
+I am going to revise the NFP.

+2.

+jasondegraw  4 days ago   National Renewable Energy Laboratory member

+Should this be "Height"?

+lgu1234  an hour ago   National Renewable Energy Laboratory member

+@jasondegraw You are right.
+I am going to make a change.

 ## Overview ##

-In order to allow the AirflowNetwork model to handle polygonal windows, an equivalent rectangular shape will be used with the same area and height or aspect ratio.
+In order to allow the AirflowNetwork model to handle polygonal windows, an equivalent rectangular shape will be used with the same area and user input choices.
+The choices include Aspect Ratio from user input, Height Based, and Parent Surface Aspect Ratio.
 The same height is preferred as a default choice, since the airflow rate calculation is heavily dependent on height.

 ## Approach ##

 A new optional field will be added as "Equivalent Rectangular Shape Choice" in the AirflowNetwork:MultiZone:Surface object.
-The allowed choice will be "Height" or "AspectRatio".
-Since one of choices is enough to define the equivalent rectangular window, there is no need to allow both options at the same time.
-The default choice is Height, because the same height will generate the same equivalent flows.
+The allowed choice will be "Aspect Ratio from Input", "Height Based" or "Parent Surface Aspect Ratio".
+Since one of choices is enough to define the equivalent rectangular window, these choices are interlocked.
+The default choice is Height Based, because the same height will generate the same equivalent flows.

 ## Testing/Validation/Data Sources ##